COVID-19 Travel Update

 - Customer service counters will have plexiglass dividers, to further establish social distancing

 - Increased hand-sanitizing stations and pumps at all authority-operated gift shops and amenities, including the Jekyll Island Guest Information Center and Jekyll Island Convention Center

-- We have partnered with EcoLab to have hospital-grade disinfectants available for use in all JIA restroom facilities as well as increased maintenance and service frequency of our public restroom facilities including a secondary sanitizing step in the service protocol
+- We have partnered with EcoLab to have hospital-grade disinfectants available for use in all JIA restroom facilities

 - Requiring Jekyll Island Authority employees with illnesses including flu-like symptoms to stay home and seek medical attention

-- Encouraging increased frequency of hand washing and sanitation efforts by all Jekyll Island Authority employees
+- Encouraging increased frequency of handwashing and sanitation efforts by all Jekyll Island Authority employees

-- Increased sanitation of public surfaces including countertops, doorknobs and other areas throughout our facilities that frequently come into contact with the public
+- Increased sanitation of public surfaces including countertops, doorknobs, and other areas throughout our facilities that frequently come into contact with the public

 - Providing additional travel-size hand sanitizer products for purchase at our gift shops and retail locations